Research

 Abstract | Paper

 The paper constructs a model of dynamic electoral competition where politicians compete against each other to stay popular on election day.
-The model possesses a finite time horizon with a perfect information structure which results in a unique equilibrium--- a contribution in itself.
+The model possesses a finite time horizon with a perfect information structure which results in a unique equilibrium—a contribution in itself.
 An extensive simulation study is conducted to understand the model's comparative statics, which provides essential intuition that can be used to explain the dynamics of campaign strategy used in practice.
 The model is applied to the 2019 Indian General Election to test how fairly it performs.
 This paper also provides one of the first examinations of Modi rallies that helps us to get a sense of how effective Modi rallies were in the 2019 Indian General Elections.

-Work In Progress
+Work in Progress

 Abstract